 Not at all!
-Not only research shows it won’t confuse children, research also shows the average exposure time a child needs per day is 2-3 hours.
+Not only does research show it won’t confuse children, research also indicates average exposure time a child needs is 2-3 hours per day.
 So if your child has 8 waking hours, a child can start with at least 3 languages at birth, provided that later the exposure time can be sustained.

 Critical Period of Language Learning: 0-5 Yrs (700 synapses formed per second)

 Diminishing Ability After Puberty: 12-16 Yrs+

 * Research in 1989 by Charles A. Nelson, PhD.
 Professor of Paediatrics Boston Children’s Hospital, Published with the Harvard Medical School

 This is a brain development chart published by Harvard medical school in 1989.
 A child’s golden period of language development is between birth to 5 years old.
 Before they were born, they were already listening to loads of speeches, and when they were born, their hearing senses were constantly absorbing all sounds around them.
 As they began to develop their tongue muscle, they were typically ready to make sounds and speak words between 8 to 12 months old.
 Essentially, all the languages exposed to children before 5 years of age can be thought of as native languages and there can be as many as possible.